 It will take you longer to create this type of video as it requires more advanced editing skills.
+However, using the right video editor can help streamline the process, provided it has a user-friendly interface, even if you’re not an experienced editor.
 The video is still based on a proven sales script formula, though.

 You might even decide to create a simple animated video like the one I showed you by Michelle earlier.
 There are advantages and disadvantages to each option.

 If you opt for the traditional approach, slides, and narration, you can use a video collage maker that allows you to overlap layers, add captions, and support GIFs.
 You can even use your computer or smartphone for the audio recording.

 If you want to use stock footage, you will need a bigger budget.